huqianghui/spring-cloud/Exercise tutorial.md

 </details>

-### 5. 新建 service/ feignClient 组件和 resttemplate 调用 account-service
+### 5. Create **UserServiceClient.java** as `feign client` under /service/security/

-**_tips: you copy it from ./spring-cloud-example-step2/auth-service/src/main/java/com/seattle/msready/auth/service/security/UserServiceClient.java_**
+Since we are under the microservice architecture.
+During the authorization progress, if we need query the user's information, we need to call account-service remotely.
+To better call the remote services, we need to create a `feign client`. **Feign** is a declarative web service client.
+It makes writing web service clients easier. (https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html)

-需要远程调用 account-service 的用户信息，创建一个 feignClient
+> **Tips**: you can copy it from the Exercise #2 completion project `./auth-service/src/main/java/com/seattle/msready/auth/service/security/UserServiceClient.java`

 <details>
 <summary><font>source code</font></summary>